ueman/feedback/README.md

 ## Known Issues and limitations

 - Platform views are invisible in screenshots (like [webview](https://pub.dev/packages/webview_flutter) or [Google Maps](https://pub.dev/packages/google_maps_flutter)).
 For further details, see this [Flutter issue](https://github.com/flutter/flutter/issues/25306).
+- Web only works with Flutter's CanvasKit Renderer, for more information see [Flutter Web Renderer docs](https://flutter.dev/docs/development/tools/web-renderers).

 ## 📣  Author